Secure Sandbox

 sessionIdUnique agentsh session identifier.

-securityModeNegotiated security mode (full, landlock, landlock-only, minimal).
+securityModeNegotiated security mode (full, ptrace, landlock, landlock-only, minimal).

 Config Options#